 Packaging: Bubble envelope & underwear was in resealable plastic bags

-Bambody also does a lot of charitable things, so I do encourage you to check out their website to learn more about them.
+Bambody also does a lot of charitable things, so I encourage you to check out their website to learn more about them.

 My Bambody Absorbent Period Underwear Experience